iafisher/polyglot-server/README.md

 file name field may not contain any whitespace or forward slashes.
 The file length field is the length of the file in bytes, and the file field is the actual contents of the file, as arbitrary binary data (not necessarily UTF-8 encoded).
-This message does not end with a null byte (unless the file itself happens to).
 The server responds with a `success` message is the file is successfully uploaded, and an `error` message otherwise.

 `getfilelist`: Query for the names of the files that have been uploaded to the